 Dimmer Switch vs. Dimmable Remote: What’s the Difference?

-You may also have considered dimmable remote switches, which you can control with a physical remote or from your mobile device or smart home system.
-Remote dimmers offer features LED dimmer switches don’t have, like scheduling and scene creation, with hundreds of color choices customizable to your preferences.
+You may also have considered dimmable remote switches, which allow you to control lights with a physical remote or from your mobile device or smart home system.
+Remote dimmers offer features LED dimmer switches don’t have.
+Instead of basic dimmable lighting options, you can do more than control light output with remote digital dimmers.
+Some of the different functions include scheduling and scene creation, with hundreds of color choices customizable to your preferences.

-So, what type of dimmer switch is right for you?
+So, what type of dimmer light switch is right for you?
 Let’s light it up!

 Dimmer switches are installed in the wall, much like a standard light switch.
-They allow users to adjust the brightness of the light fixture they attach to according to preference, time of day, or activity.
+They allow users to adjust the brightness or light level of the light fixture they attach to according to preference, time of day, or activity.

 Dimmers can be installed in any room of the house, kitchen, living room, dining room, bedroom, or anywhere you like.
-Lowering the switch reduces the amount of electricity to the light, causing it to produce less light.
+Lowering the light switches reduces the amount of electricity to the light, causing it to produce less light.
+This is how dimmer switches allow you to have different light levels at different times of the day.

 How Remote Dimming Works

+Remote dimmers are a type of modern dimmers that are more sophisticated systems, rather than simply turning the brightness up and down.
 Dimmable remote-control fixtures allow you to use a remote device to control and dim the light and, in the case of light fixtures with an RGB feature, change the light’s color.
-Remote dimmable lights are incompatible with a standard dimmer switch, as it will cause the light to flicker.
+Because these are entirely different types of dimmers, remote dimmable lights are incompatible with a standard dimmer switch, as it will cause the light to flicker.

 Haylen is one of MOD LIGHTING’s most popular fixtures.
 It’s a sleek, minimalist wall light often used in hallways and entryways and offered as a single-colored fixture with warm white (3000K), neutral white (4500K), and cool white (6000K).

-Haylen is also offered as an RGB fixture.
+Haylen is also offered as an RGB fixture controlled remotely.
 From the remote, you can choose from seven single colors, adjust the brightness, or customize a multi-colored scene with one of 358 lighting effects.

 Fixtures like Haylen are often used for exterior lighting but they can be used in hallways, staircases, or foyers too.
 Multiple fixtures are controllable with a single remote and are fully programmable and schedulable with lots of nifty features.